 Use time in a better way

 Some CEOs have noted that remote work and bans on travel have opened up banks of time that allow them to focus more on what really matters.
 As Natarajan Chandrasekaran, chairman of the Tata Group, says, “[As a consultant,] I used to fly to meet a customer, even if it took all day or more, for a one-hour meeting.
 Now I know that the amount of time that goes into travelling is not necessary.
 That’s the way people used to live, but I think that that will come down now.”
-The leaders have to be careful how they use their time - a discussion with the other team members and senior management now and then can lead to a creative opening.
-Earlier, leaders spent a lot of time travelling but now that has changed, they need to use the time to have a discussion with the team and try to come up with new innovative ideas.
+The leaders have to be careful how they use their time - a discussion with the other team members and senior management, including Incentive Compensation Plans, now and then can lead to a creative opening.
+Earlier, leaders spent a lot of time traveling, but now that has changed, they need to use the time to have a discussion with the team and try to come up with new innovative ideas, including strategies related to Incentive Compensation Plans.
 There is an opportunity to reimagine how employees and employers can create an ecosystem where everyone is given a fair chance to thrive even during struggling times.
-Training and mentorship are at the top of the priority list.
+Training and mentorship, along with effective Incentive Compensation Plans, are at the top of the priority list.

 Think about the well-being of employees